 we had to sleep on a field next to airport during December! -Intatto

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Federico García Lorca Granada-Jaén Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Federico García Lorca Granada-Jaén Airport.

 What to Expect

-- A tiny single-terminal airport with minimal shopping and dining options.
+Granada Airport (code: GRX) consists of a tiny terminal with minimal shopping and dining options.

 There are no pay-per-use lounges in the airport.